 Find out more on the following website: https://insideindiasqueer.community

-Portrait and reportage photographer (B.A.) based in Lausanne, Switzerland.
+Portrait and reportage photographer (B.A.) based in Munich, Germany and currently living in Lausanne, Switzerland.

 Clients & Publications ♥️ : klimaherbst e.V., Kammerspiele München, ZEIT Magazin, DIE ZEIT, Zeit LEO, ZEIT Online, BISS Magazin, DER SPIEGEL, Spiegel Online, Dein Spiegel, PlanTreff, Stadt München, Buero Aha, GEO Wissen, Focus Magazin, NEON, Goethe Institut, Sueddeutsche Zeitung Magazin Online, VICE.com, muehlhausmoers, Aktion Mensch, Sozialcourage by Caritas, Herburg Weiland, Cicero Magazin, Joblinge gAG, Deutsche Journalistenschule, Wunder Magazin, Rainbow Refugees Stories etc.